MakieOrg/Makie.jl/docs/src/makielayout/grids.md

 When a `GridLayout` is solved, it looks at the content in each row or column and checks if it reports a fixed size.
 Many objects can report their own width or height because their content has a specific size, such as `Label`.
-Other objects are often used with a user-set width or height, for example `LColorbar(scene, width = 30)`.
+Other objects are often used with a user-set width or height, for example `Colorbar(scene, width = 30)`.
 In this case, the `GridLayout` can also see that the colorbar has a width of 30 units and fit the column width to that value.
 Objects like `Axis` on the other hand are usually not set to a specific size.